gauravsingh-02/Python/Change Volume gesture/HandVolume Advance/readme.md

 # HandVolume 2.0

 ## Overview
-HandVolume 2.0 is an advanced version of a hand tracking script designed for a specific use case—setting the volume with a flick of the pinky finger.
+HandVolume 2.0 is an advanced version of a hand tracking script designed for setting the volume with a flick of the pinky finger.
 The script utilizes the MediaPipe library to detect and track hand movements through a webcam, enabling precise volume control.

 ## Features
 1. **Hand Landmark Detection:** Detects and displays landmarks on the hand in real-time.